 See this important video:

+Tell us about your experience with this online video, click here.
 Judge Ben Joseph speaks with Tim Trevithick, Champlain Valley Union High School Student Assistance Counselor, on the issue of teenagers and drug abuse.